JulianG/juliangaramendy.dev/content/blog/minimal-state-management-react-4/index.md

 The full diff can be found in [this git commit](https://github.com/JulianG/minimal-state-management-demo/commit/4b2f4c5a6ff01b6618e653fe0eb637bcda81cf1c).

 Note the `"getGames"` string literal, just before the `getGames` function.
-This is a **key**, in our case it can be anything as long as it is unique for this resource (the list of games).
+This is a **key** to help SWR identify our request.
+In our case it can be anything as long as it is unique for this resource (the list of games).
+There's a even simpler way.
+You can [find it in the docs](https://swr.now.sh/#basic-data-loading).

-*There's a simpler way to use `useSWR` and tht's just passing the URL or path to fetch from.
-You can [read it in the docs](https://swr.now.sh/#basic-data-loading).*

 ## Removing React Context

-Now that we're using useSWR we don't need a React context, its provider, nor the useContext hook.
+Now that we're using `useSWR` we don't need a React context, its provider, nor the `useContext` hook.

 In the demo project we make our components consume the `useGames` hook directly, instead of the `useGamesContext` one.